Serverless Jamstack, Part 1: Deploy a MongoDB Database

 Next Step

-In the next part of this tutorial series, you will add serverless functions to the app that connect to the database and retrieve and post data.
+In the next part of this tutorial series, you add serverless functions to the app that connect to the database and retrieve and post data.

 Set up serverless functions and connect them to the database.